RedisLabs/redislabs-docs/content/rc/_index.md

 ---
-Title: Redis Enterprise Cloud (RC)
+Title: Redis Cloud Essentials
 description:
 weight: 20
 alwaysopen: false
-categories: ["RC"]
+categories: ["RC Essentials"]
 ---
-Redis Enterprise Cloud (RC) is a managed, serverless, Database-as-a-Service (DBaaS) offering.
+Redis Cloud Essentials is a managed, serverless, Database-as-a-Service (DBaaS) offering.

-RC is based on the proven Redis
-Enterprise technology.
-With RC, developers can select a supported cloud provider such as Amazon Web Services (AWS), Google Cloud, Microsoft Azure or IBM SoftLayer and create enterprise-grade Redis databases that are fully compatible with the open-source Redis clients.
+It is based on the proven Redis Enterprise technology.
+With Redis Cloud Essentials, developers can select a supported cloud provider such as Amazon Web Services (AWS), Google Cloud or Microsoft Azure and create enterprise-grade Redis databases that are fully compatible with the open-source Redis clients.

 Take advantage of the tremendous expertise of the team that develops